CMBC HUNT TEST

 CMBC Hunt Tests follow AKC regulations and are open to all AKC pointing breed dogs that are 6 months or older on the first day of the hunt test.
 Visit the AKC for registration requirements and eligible breeds.

 The Junior Hunt Tests are held on a single course with Bird Field.
 The Master Hunt Tests and Senior Hunt Tests are held on a single course with Bird Field.
-The optional water test will be held after the Master Hunt Test.
 A minimum of 15 minutes is allowed for each brace in the Junior Hunt Test, and at least 30 minutes is allowed for each brace in the Senior and Master Hunt Tests.

-Central Maine Brittany Club members will make a special effort to help Junior handlers who may be new to field events.
+Central Maine Brittany Club members will make a special effort to help Junior handlers or inexperienced handlers who may be new to field events.
 Entry fees are waived for junior handlers!
 Whatever your skill level or experience, the CMBC welcomes you to join us.

 Field Trials and Hunt Tests – What’s the Difference?